nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-10-21-reuse-msdn-benefits-org-id/index.md

 resourceType: blog
 slug: reuse-msdn-benefits-org-id
 aliases:
   - /blog/reuse-msdn-benefits-org-id
 tags:
   - azure
   - msdn
   - subscription
 categories:
   - problems-and-puzzles
-coverImage: nakedalm-experts-visual-studio-alm-7-7.png
+preview: nakedalm-experts-visual-studio-alm-7-7.png
 ---

 If you are trying to reuse your MSDN benefits with your Org ID but you previously activated against your Microsoft ID then you will need to cancel your subscription to reuse it.